What to do and see in Rome once all the staple sights were ticked off your list. This is Rome relaxed guide to the Eternal City.

 Have a bruschetta or Foccacia for a starter.
 Foccacia in Rome comes as a thin crispy bread topped with salt and often fresh rosemary.
 Foccacia I had in Ombre Rosse restaurant in Trastevere was probably the best focaccia I had in my life.
 Not exaggerating here 🙂

 Another traditional Roman starter is an artichoke – deep-fried Jewish style or boiled Roman style.
 Roman-style artichokes (carciofi alla romana) are stuffed with chopped mint and garlic and cooked in water mixed with oil and white wine.
 This is my favourite way of eating artichokes.
-Jewish style artichokes (Carciofi alla giudea) are deep-fried and are crunchy on the outside and super soft and delicious from the inside.
+Jewish-style artichokes (Carciofi alla giudea) are deep-fried and crunchy on the outside and super soft and delicious from the inside.

 Traditional Italian breakfast consists of coffee and sweet pastry like cream stuffed croissant or brioche but you can have those at any time of the day and there will be plenty of pastries to choose from.
 And of course famous gelato.
 One just has to have gelato in Rome and they come in all possible flavours imaginable.